 As if 2020 hasn’t given us all enough strangeness and unfamiliarity, the year is coming to a close with a holiday season that, for most of us, is going to feel anything but normal.
 We can acknowledge the changes we’re making this year, and how inconvenient and even sad they can be, while still making the very best of it.
 Continue reading

 Editor’s Note: Happy December!
 As Christmas nears, we’ll be sharing with you some of our favorite holiday traditions.
 So cozy up with a cup of hot cocoa and enjoy!

 Many people have fond childhood memories of advent calendars and candles marking the days in anticipation of Christmas time.
 A calendar of the month of December was proudly hung in many kitchens and family rooms to share the excitement of the coming celebration.
 Advent begins four weeks before the week of Christmas and includes two parts: candles and the calendar.
 Each Sunday of Advent, a candle on a wreath is lit to mark the nearing of the holiday.
 In some traditions, on Christmas, the final candle in the center is lit together as a family to celebrate the holiday’s arrival.
 Continue reading

-Editor’s Note: With tomorrow being Thanksgiving, we have pie on the mind!
-Enjoy this sweet photo trip through the apple orchard from Allison Ervin, daughter of Glenda Ervin VP of Marketing.
+Editor’s Note: Enjoy this sweet photo trip through the apple orchard from Allison Ervin, daughter of Glenda Ervin VP of Marketing.
 Keep reading to find the recipe she used to make a fresh, homemade apple pie!
 Continue reading

 Important household skills, and the amount of people concerned with learning them, have majorly declined over the past century.
 Skills such as cooking and baking from scratch, repairing things, growing food, sewing or knitting clothes, and creating goods like candles and soap don’t seem to be on the priority lists of many anymore.